 The short answer is YES, but this depends on you and getting the right driving instructor who is an expert in Intensive Driving Courses.

-While planning for a intensive driving course, the first thing you need to do is make the time available for your course.
+While planning for an intensive driving course, the first thing you need to do is make the time available for your course.
 Read more, Do Intensive Driving Courses work?

 How long it will take?

 It takes one or two weeks.
-But it really depends on the individual as the courses are taught on case by case basis.
-To give you an example how a crash course can help you , see eg:
+But it really depends on the individual as the courses are taught on a case by case basis.
+To give you an example of how a crash course can help you, see eg:

 Lara Stone’s testimonial who had no previous driving experience and passed first time with flying colours.

 How much Does an Intensive Driving Course costs?

 It costs from £350.
 You only pay for lessons used from pick up to drop off at the end of your practical test day, any unused lessons are refunded back to you.
 See our price list page.

 If Intensive Driving Courses are NOT Suitable for you